LADSoft/OrangeC/doc/adl.md

 If an explicit register is used, it should appear in the operand list before any usage of that register by class.
 For example if there is a register class reg8 which encompasses all possible 8-bit registers, one would write an operand that uses that register class.
 If one then wants to override that operand for a register with a specific name to use for example a more compact encoding, one should write a similar rule which encompasses only that register and place it before the original rule.

-For example, on the x86 there are registers al,cl,dl,bl which are part of a register class 'reg8'.
-But sometimes it is possible to have a more compact representation for register 'al'.
-A rule would be written for the register class 'reg8' and another rule would be written for register al, then the one for register al would appear before the rule for register class 'reg8'.
+For example, on the x64 there are registers al,cl,dl,bl which are part of a register class 'reg8'.
+But sometimes it is possible to have a more compact representation for register 'al' using some addressing modes.
+A rule would be written for the register class 'reg8' and another rule would be written for register al, then the one for register al would appear before the rule for register class 'reg8' so that it would be matched first.

 If two operands differ only by numbers that have different widths, it is important that the number with the lesser width appear first.
 This is because for small numbers, both operands will match the number but one would want the smaller instruction coding to take precedence for such numbers.